 There are many ways in which pupils can contribute to school life and responsibility is one of our key mission objectives.
 We actively seek pupils' opinions, and how they feel about their learning, teaching, relationships, opportunities, and self-esteem.
-We also welcome pupil suggestions through the channels of School Council, The Eco Team, Play Leaders, House Meetings and Form Time.
+We also welcome pupil suggestions through the channels of the Assistant Head of Operations, School Council, The Eco Team, Play Leaders, House Meetings and Form Time.